-The children work to the Early Years Foundation Stage Curriculum.
+In Spring Term we will continue to work to the Early Years Foundation Stage Curriculum.
 The learning is exciting and carefully planned to reflect your child’s unique needs, interests, and next steps of learning.

 Children in the Early Years Foundation Stage learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside in our lovely setting.
-As the term progresses we will begin more formal, phonics, mathematics and literacy sessions, however these will still be often be play based and always fun!

-Forest School: please can children have named waterproofs and wellies in school every Monday as we go out and explore the woods whatever the weather!
+Forest School: please can children have named warm clothing, waterproofs and wellies in school every Monday as we go out and explore the woods whatever the weather!
 Following the Forest School ethos we always have lots of fun the woods; trying new activities, challenging ourselves and working as a team.

 Maria Hearn & Jane Umpleby